EdgeTX/edgetx-user-manual/bw-radios/radio-settings/radio-setup.md

 **Time** - The current time.
 This time is used for the SD card log files.

+**One log per day** - When enabled, only one SD card log file is created per day for a given model, rather than a new file each time logging is started.

+**Lock keys (select radios)** - When enabled, holding the two keys named in the option's label together (e.g. "Lock keys (SYS+MDL)") locks the radio's keys.
+The specific key combo shown varies by radio model.
+Only available on radios with a suitable layout or sufficient hardware keys.

 **Batt. range** - Sets the maximum and minimum voltage for the battery meter.
 This should be set based on the type of battery you are using.